<- Back to main blog

 Less fluff, more punch—that’s the mantra here.

-1. The book suggests stripping away any content that doesn't directly serve the reader.
+1. The book recommends removing any content that does not directly serve the reader.

-2. Short paragraphs, bullet lists, and uncluttered text are key to making docs accessible.
+2. Concise paragraphs, bulleted lists, and clean, uncluttered text are essential for accessible documentation.

 3. Etter notes how modern audiences skim before they dive deep, so important content should never be buried.